Home Our Process About Knowledge Hub

 The correlation between your ad spend and the outcome tells you almost nothing about which of these actually drove the result.

 This is called the selection problem in econometrics.
-The people who see your retargeting ads are not randomly selected from the general population — they visited your site, engaged with your content, or matched a behavioral profile.
+The people who see your retargeting ads are not randomly selected from the general population — they visited your site, engaged with your content, or matched a behavioural profile.
 They were already more likely to convert than the average person.
 When they convert at a higher rate, you cannot credit the ads without first asking: would they have converted anyway?

 Last-touch attribution never asks this question.
 Neither does any model that assigns credit based on touchpoint presence alone.